 Division of Physics: Investigator-Initiated Research Projects (PHY)

 PROGRAM SOLICITATION

+NSF 17-561

+REPLACES DOCUMENT(S):

 NSF 16-566

-REPLACES DOCUMENT(S): NSF 15-579

 National Science Foundation

 Directorate for Mathematical & Physical Sciences Division of Physics

 Full Proposal Deadline(s) (due by 5 p.m. submitter's local time):

-October 26, 2016
+October 25, 2017

 Last Wednesday in October, Annually Thereafter

-Atomic Molecular and Optical Physics - Experiment and Theory; Elementary Particle Physics - Experiment; Gravitational Physics - Experiment and Theory; Integrative Activities in Physics; and Particle Astrophysics - Experiment
+Atomic, Molecular & Optical Physics - Experiment & Theory; Elementary Particle Physics - Experiment; Gravitational Physics - Experiment & Theory; Integrative Activities in Physics; LIGO Research Support; Particle Astrophysics - Experiment; Physics of Living Systems

-October 26, 2016
+November 08, 2017

-Fourth Wednesday in October, Annually Thereafter
+Second Wednesday in November, Annually Thereafter

-Physics of Living Systems

-November 14, 2016

 Nuclear Physics - Experiment and Theory

-December 01, 2016

-First Thursday in December, Annually Thereafter

 Elementary Particle Physics - Theory; Particle Astrophysics and Cosmology - Theory; Quantum Information Science

-February 01, 2017

-First Wednesday in February, Annually Thereafter

-Accelerator Science

-November 13, 2017

-Nuclear Physics - Experiment and Theory

-November 09, 2018

-Second Friday in November, Annually Thereafter

-Nuclear Physics - Experiment and Theory
+Computational Physics

 IMPORTANT INFORMATION AND REVISION NOTES

-This solicitation also has deadlines rather than target dates.
-Multiple deadlines will be visible in FastLane and grants.gov; PIs are responsible for selecting the correct deadline for the program to which they are submitting their proposal.
+This solicitation has annual deadlines that vary across programs.
+Pls are responsible for selecting the correct deadline from this solicitation for the program to which they are submitting their proposal; they should not rely upon aggregated deadlines posted on external websites.

-This division-wide solicitation supercedes version NSF15-579.
-The solicitation follows most of the requirements in the NSF Proposal & Award Policies & Procedures Guide (PAPPG), but has additional requirements listed below.
+This division-wide solicitation supersedes version NSF 16-566.
+The solicitation follows most of the requirements in the NSF Proposal & Award Policies & Procedures Guide, but has additional requirements listed below.
 These are specified in the sub-section labeled Additional Information in section (V.A) Proposal Preparation Instructions with further Additional Solicitation Specific Review Criteria specified in section (VI.A) Merit Review Principles and Criteria below.
 These relate primarily to proposers who anticipate having multiple sources of support, proposals involving significant instrumentation development and/or long-duration efforts, and proposals with letters of collaboration.
 Proposals received after a program deadline will only be considered in next year's funding cycle.
 Note that programs are listed after their associated deadlines.
-All proposals submitted to the Physics Division that are not governed by another solicitation (such as CAREER and MRI) should be submitted to this solicitation by the deadlines in this PHY solicitation according to the closest disciplinary match.
+All proposals submitted to the Physics Division that are not governed by another solicitation (such as CAREER and MRI) should be submitted to this solicitation; otherwise they will be returned without review.

+Research at Undergraduate Institutions (RUI) proposals should be submitted through its separate solicitation (NSF 14-579), following its own documentation requirements.
+It must be submitted according to the deadlines in this division-wide solicitation according to the closest disciplinary match.
 RUI proposals should also follow the additional requirements specified in the sub-section labeled Additional Information in section (V.A) Proposal Preparation Instructions below.

+Eligibility to submit proposals is limited to the organizations listed below under Eligibility Information.

-The Plasma Physics Program is governed by a separate solicitation (NSF15-601).
+The Plasma Physics Program is governed by a separate solicitation (NSF 16-564).
 However, proponents of potential large investment activities otherwise within the scope of the Plasma Physics program are strongly encouraged to contact the cognizant Program Director before submitting a proposal.

-Any proposal submitted in response to this solicitation should be submitted in accordance with the revised NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), which is effective for proposals submitted, or due, on or after January 30, 2017.
+Any proposal submitted in response to this solicitation should be submitted in accordance with the revised NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), which is effective for proposals submitted, or due, on or after January 29, 2018.

+SUMMARY OF PROGRAM REQUIREMENTS

 General Information

 Program Title:

-Division of Physics: Investigator-Initiated Research Projects (PHY) Synopsis of Program:
+Division of Physics: Investigator-Initiated Research Projects (PHY)

+Synopsis of Program: